 'Mahara' is the ePortfolio system used by Federation University.
 An ePortfolio is an electronic space where you can display your work to lecturers, peers, prospective employers or to other interested parties.
 Mahara has 3 parts: A filing cabinet where you can put your content, display pages where you can present your content and permissions that allow you to choose who sees which display page.
 The content that you place in your filing cabinet can include graphics, your writing, PDF files, and videos embedded from other sites.
 You can also keep a journal, work history and personal information.
-Assignments completed in Mahara can be submitted seamlessly into your Moodle course or can be shared to a specific person for consultation.
+Assignments completed in Mahara can be submitted seamlessly into your Moodle unit or can be shared to a specific person for consultation.
+You can find how to support material for Mahara via the student Online Study Hub.